Head Like a Hole: Composition and lyrics

-Release and reception
+Release

-Labeled as "Halo 3", Head Like a Hole is the third official Nine Inch Nails release, containing remixes of three different songs from Pretty Hate Machine.
+Labeled as "Halo 3", "Head Like a Hole" is the third official Nine Inch Nails release, containing remixes of three different songs from Pretty Hate Machine.
 The single release is longer in duration than the album itself.
-The single peaked at #28 on the Billboard Modern Rock Tracks chart.
+The single peaked at no. 28 on Billboards Modern Rock Tracks chart.

 A three-track version of this single was released in the UK containing "Head Like a Hole (Opal)" which is not included on the US release.
-This version begins with a sample of "Tamborine" by Prince, taken from his 1985 album Around the World in a Day and incorporates a drum loop sampled from "Release It" taken from another Prince record, the soundtrack to the Prince-directed movie Graffiti Bridge (1990).
-The saxophone in "Release It" can be heard before the drum loop begins.
-"Head Like a Hole (Copper)" samples the looping drum beat from "Body Language", a track off of the Hot Space (1982) album by Queen.
+The saxophone on "Release It" can be heard before the drum loop begins.
 The first track is mistakenly listed as "Head Like a Hole (Slate)" on the sleeve but is actually "Head Like a Hole (Clay)".
-The NME called it "utter crap" but Melody Maker made "Head Like a Hole" their "Single of the Week", Simon Price describing it as both subversive and unexpectedly commercial as he compared the poppier "radio edit" to Depeche Mode and the 12-inch ("Opal") mix to Revolting Cocks - an "evil" record ending in a "veiled threat".
+NME called it "utter crap", while Melody Maker made "Head Like a Hole" their "Single of the Week", with Simon Price describing it as both subversive and unexpectedly commercial as he compared the poppier "radio edit" to Depeche Mode and the 12-inch ("Opal") mix to Revolting Cocks - an "evil" record ending in a "veiled threat".